Chapter 1 - The Wedding Night

 “Why?
-There is no one else here,” Kara replied quietly, glancing at the door as if to make sure what she said was true.
+There is no one else here,” Kara replied flatly, glancing toward the door.
 “Don’t worry, I will be perfectly respectful and obedient in front of other people.
 I won’t taint my mistress’s reputation.
 After all, you’re officially a princess now.
-If I show you any disrespect, I might be beaten to death.”
+If I were to show any disrespect, I might be beaten to death.”

 “I won’t let that happen,” Raena assured her, stretching her arms.
 Without so much as a word, Kara began loosening up the ties on the back of the gown.
 The pressure around Raena’s chest decreased as the dress slipped down to her ankles, leaving her in just her thin undergarments.
-As she stepped outside of the circle of cloth, Kara quickly gathered it, setting it carefully on the bed.
+She stepped outside of the circle of cloth and Kara quickly gathered it, setting it carefully on the bed.

 “Your position may give you power outside, but within this household, you hold very little of it,” Kara muttered, returning to her side and fumbling with her hair.
 A few more pins disappeared inside the maid’s pockets and Raena ran her fingers through the thick locks, wondering if she ever had such nice hair in the real world.
 “So let’s make sure we both survive.”